- Unix Commands Reference

 compile_et - Unix, Linux Command

-compile_et - error table compiler
+NAMEcompile_et - error table compiler

-Compile_et converts a table listing error-code names and associated messages into a C source file suitable for use with the com_err(3) library.
+DESCRIPTIONCompile_et converts a table listing error-code names and associated messages into a C source file suitable for use with the com_err(3) library.

 The source file name must end with a suffix of .et; the file consists of a declaration supplying the name (up to four characters long) of the error-code table:

 followed by up to 256 entries of the form:

-error_code name, "
+error_code name, " string "

 and a final